Hadith of Najd: Contemporary theories

 A number of authors have claimed that the hadith refers to Muhammad ibn Abd al-Wahhab, the patronym of the Wahhabi movement.
 It is accounted that the origin of Muhammad ibn Abd al-Wahhab is from the modern day Najd region of Saudi Arabia which happens to be the only surviving region that carried on the title of 'Najd' after the geographical codification regardless that there were several distinct locations known previously as 'Najd'.

-This theory is generally accepted by number of scholars from Sunni movement including Barelvi Movement and reputed Al-Azhar University scholars, they identified Wahhabism as the predicted "Horn of the Devil", or the Islamic Dajjal.
+This theory is generally accepted by scholars from the Sunni movement and reputed Al-Azhar University scholars, they identified Wahhabism as the predicted "Horn of the Devil", or the Islamic Dajjal.

-However evidence can be cited from the cluster of hadiths which identify the miqat points for pilgrims.
-In a hadith narrated by Imam Nasa’i (Manasik al-Hajj, 22), 'A’isha (r.a.) declared that 'Allah's Messenger (s.w.s.) established the miqat for the people of Madina at Dhu’l-Hulayfa, for the people of Syria and Egypt at al-Juhfa, for the people of Iraq at Dhat Irq, and for the people of Najd at Qarn, and for the Yemenis at Yalamlam.'
-Imam Muslim (Hajj, 2) narrates a similar hadith: 'for the people of Madina it is Dhu’l-Hulayfa – while on the other road it is al-Juhfa – for the people of Iraq it is Dhat Irq, for the people of Najd it is Qarn, and for the people of Yemen it is Yalamlam.'
-These texts constitute unarguable proof that the Prophet (s.w.s.) distinguished between Najd and Iraq, so much so that he appointed two separate miqat points for the inhabitants of each.
-For him, clearly, Najd did not include Iraq.
+Other evidence can be cited from a number of hadiths that identify the limits miqat for Hajj and Umrah pilgrims.
+In a hadith narrated in Al-Nasa'i (Manasik al-Hajj, 22), Aisyah narrates that the Messenger of Allah established miqat for pilgrims from Medina at Dzulhulaifah, for pilgrims from Syria and Egypt at Juhfah, for pilgrims from Iraq at Dzat Irq, pilgrims from Najd at Qarnul-Manazil, as well as pilgrims from Yemen in Yalamlam.
+Imam Muslim also narrated a similar history: "For the congregation from Medina in Dzulhulaifah – while from a different route it was in Juhfah – for the Iraqi congregation Dzat Irq, for the Najd congregation in Qarnul-Manazil, and the Yemeni congregation in Yalamlam."
+This text is proof that the Prophet differentiated between Najd and Iraq, so that he chose two different miqat locations for each population.
+Thus it can be explained that Najd is not included in Iraq.